SeanBlaney-UU/Soil_Moisture_Slope_Angle_Classification/README.md

 soil moisture value in relation to slope angle.
 Given a grid projected digital elevation model, the following plots and csv files are created:

-* plots.png - An overview of indivual plots created during execution.
+* plots.png - An overview of individual plots created during execution.
 * dtm_subplot.png - A colourised plot of the digital elevation model.
 * histogram_subplot.png - A histogram plot of the distribution of elevation heights on a per cell basis.
 * slope_subplot.png - A colourised plot of slope angle, created using GDAL from the digital elevation model and overplotted with the soil moisture data to allow a visual confirmation of the correct transformation of the soil moisture data.